wangziqi2013/wangziqi2013.github.io/_posts/2018-12-21-transactional-collection-classes.markdown

 idempotent.
 If, on the other hand, the operation is read-write, it is executed within a sandbox, i.e. all modifications to global data will be redirected to a transactional-local buffer used as a software store queue.
 If reads from the same transaction hits the store queue, then these accesses will also be redirected to the buffer.
-On transaction commit, conflict resolution is performed by applying these changes in the store queue back to the data structure.
+On transaction commit, conflict resolution is performed by applying these changes in the store queue back to the data structure using a commit handler.
+It is described as follows.
+First, the commit handler checks whether any conflicting locks is being held by uncommitted reading transactions.
+In the set example, if a read-only transaction queries for key x = 100, and the writing transaction inserts 100, then the semantic lock for key = 100 is acquired by the former.
+When the latter commits, the commit handler should be able to discover that the lock is being held by the former, and hence detects a conflict.
+In this paper, conflicts are detected and resolved using Forward OCC (FOCC).
+Either the commit handler aborts the writing transaction, or the reader fails and retry after the writer commits.